xinhuixu/xinhuixu.github.io/_posts/2024-07-11-Make-the-math-stick.md

 ---

+> This is a living document.
+While I wrote this from the perspective of mathematics instruction, I've found that the strategies transfer quite well into other domains.
+[Feel free to reach out](mailto:xinhuixu02@gmail.com) if you have any ideas or questions.
+{: .prompt-tip }

 ### Build relationships with learners
 This decides everything that follows.
 If I am a deliverer, i.e., I get to work with a learner directly:
 - Get to know them as a person.
 Begin working sessions by asking them how their week was.
 Chat about their interests and hobbies.
 Spark a little fun debate from time to time.